leoniadasilva10/automated-invoice-generator/README.md

 Simple document automation project using Phyton
 This project automates invpice creation from Excel data.
 It helps reduce manual data entry for import-export documentation.

+## Dataset Note
+The dataset uses Indonesian column names to reflect real-world import–export invoices.
+This demonstrates the ability to work with localized operational data.

 ## Features
 - Read invoice data from Excel
 - Generate PDF invoice automatically